In 1969, Ken Thompson of Bell Laboratories wrote the first version of Unix.

-For another summary of Unix command, click here.
+For another summary of Unix commands, click here.

 For a Unix tutorial, click here.

-Each file and directory in Unix contains a set of permissions that determine who can access them and how.
-You set these permissions to limit access in one of three ways:
+Each file and directory in Unix contains a set of permissions that determine who can access it and how.
+There are three levels of access to set:

 The ls command with the -l option allows you to view a file's permissions (among other information).

 $ ls -l mydata -rw-r--r-- 1 chris weather 207 Feb 20 11:55 mydataThe breakdown of this information is as follows: